-The LB-200 series consists of histone deacetylase inhibitors (HDACi).
-LB-200 has not yet advanced to the clinical stage and would require additional capital to fund further development.
-Accordingly, because of our focus on the clinical development of LB-100 and analogs for cancer therapy as described below in more detail, we have decided not to actively pursue the pre-clinical development of our LB-200 series of compounds at this time.
-At this time, we intend to only maintain our composition of matter patents for LB-200 issued in the United States.
+The Company has also designed and developed the LB-200 series, which consists of histone deacetylase inhibitors (HDACi).
+LB-200 has not advanced to the clinical stage and would require additional capital to fund further development.
+Accordingly, because of our focus on the clinical development of LB-100 and analogs for cancer therapy as described below in more detail, we have decided not to actively pursue the preclinical development of our LB-200 series of compounds at this time.